Tim-Li/SPSR-nXCT/README.md

 # A-Strategy-for-Improving-Temporal-Resolution-in-X-ray-Tomography-Using-Deep-Learning
-Tai-Yue Li and Chun-Chieh Wang
+Tai-Yue Li<sup>1,2</sup>, Yi-Feng Huang<sup>1</sup> and Chun-Chieh Wang<sup>1</sup>

-TLS BL01B1 beamline, National Synchrotron Radiation Research Center, Hsinchu, Taiwan
+1. National Synchrotron Radiation Research Center, Hsinchu, Taiwan
+2. National Center for HPC, Narlabs, Hsinchu, Taiwan

 ## Overview
 We introduce a method to enhance the temporal resolution of XCT without increasing radiation intensity by using pixel binning to shorten exposure times and sparse-view acquisition to reduce image count.
 Our approach utilizes deep learning models based on SwinIR architecture to correct resolution degradation and minimize streak artifacts in sparse-view reconstructions.